huangjiahua/rsdb/README.md

 ## Version

-* V 0.1.0
+* V 0.2.0
+* New feature: iterator

 ## TODO

-1. Add iterator support.
-2. Refactor the codes to make them more "C++", because currently it use many codes directly from *[APUE](http://www.apuebook.com)* , which were written in C.
+1. Refactor the codes to make them more "C++", because currently it use many codes directly from *[APUE](http://www.apuebook.com)* , which were written in C.
-3. Make it thread-safe.
+2. Make it thread-safe.
-4. Implement a server using socket to provide service and provide client API.
+3. Implement a server using socket to provide service and provide client API.

 ## How to build?